 External Advisory Committee

-The Training Grant Program has an External Advisory Committee made up of four senior scientists who have significant expertise in leading training grants and in cancer survivorship.
+The Post-Doctoral Training Program in Cancer Survivorship has an External Advisory Committee made up of four senior scientists who have significant expertise in leading training grants and in cancer survivorship.
 Members of this Committee have agreed to consider sponsoring trainees at their respective institutions for short periods of time to provide additional collaborative opportunities.
 Advisory members include:

 Robert M. Chamberlain, PhD, is the Ashbel Smith Professor of Epidemiology and Deputy Chair of the Department of Epidemiology at the University of Texas, M.D.
 Anderson Cancer Center in Houston.
 Dr. Chamberlain developed the largest NCI-funded cancer prevention training program in the country which has been continuously funded for 15 years.
 He also serves as PI on an NCI-funded 3-month traineeship for 18 graduate and medical students that is in its 15th year of funding.
 These programs are designed to focus the careers of new cancer prevention scientists in fields ranging from tumor biology to behavioral science.
 He has assisted more than 20 former postdoctoral fellows make successful applications for NCI K07, K22, or ACS career development grants.

 Wendy Demark-Wahnefried, PhD, RD, LDN, is the Associate Director for Cancer Prevention and Control for the University of Alabama at Birmingham Comprehensive Cancer Center and Professor of Nutrition Sciences.
 She is internationally recognized for her work in nutrition and exercise.
 Her research has focused on the assessment of risk factors for prostate cancer, determining causes and prevention of weight gain during treatment for breast cancer, and delivering dietary interventions aimed at either primary or secondary prevention.
 In 2003, Dr. Demark-Wahnefried was named a Susan G. Komen Professor of Survivorship for her work in energy balance and breast cancer.
 She is a past recipient of the National Cancer Institute's Preventive Oncology Academic Award and has as an external reviewer for the National Academy of Sciences/Institute of Medicine Fulfilling the Promise for Cancer Prevention and Early Detection, the American Cancer Society’s Nutrition and Physical Activity Cancer Survivor Workgroup, and is a committee member for the Institute of Medicine’s National Cancer Survivorship Care Plan.